Masterchef winner teams up with Northamptonshire restaurant for August fine dining takeover

 Since then he’s not only collaborated with James as a guest chef but he’s also supported a fundraising event at Ember’s sister restaurant The Four Pears to mentor aspiring students put together a tasting menu for a fundraising night to raise money for Hospitality Action.

-Ember’s dinner service with Dan will run on August 20, 21 and 22 - with lunch servings on August 21 and 22 only.
+Ember’s dinner service with Dan will run on 20, 21 and 22 of August - with lunch servings on 21 and 22 of August only.

 Bookings start from £100 per person and vegetarian options are available upon advance request.